CZ-NIC/envelope/README.md

     Check succeeded.
     ```
  * **load**: **(experimental)**: Parse any attainable contents like an EML file to build an Envelope object.
     * Still considered experimental: it cannot read an attachment which stays a mere part of the body, it cannot decrypt.
-It will shuffle headers and throw away headers used more than once.
     * Note that if you will send this reconstructed message, you might not probably receive it due to the Message-ID duplication.
 Delete at least Message-ID header prior to re-sending.
     * (*static*) **.load(message)**
         ```python3
        Envelope.load("Subject: testing message").subject()  # "testing message"